It looks like an ad blocker has blocked the ads.

 When synchronizing with FreeFileSync and comparing the number of items of the source and target folders with

-Windows Explorer, consider the impact of the following settings.
+Windows Explorer, consider the following possible explanations for a mismatch.

 If you are an administrator and really need to preserve DACL, SACL, Owner and Group permissions, make sure the FreeFileSync process is running with admin rights.

 Why are some files still different after synchronization?

 Certain system software has the unfortunate habit of adding hidden alternate data streams (ADS) to newly created files.

 The files' modification times are then set to the current time as a consequence of this write access.

 Since this happens directly after FreeFileSync has copied the files, the next comparison will detect this modification just like any other external change.

 To resolve this problem you first need to identify which software is responsible for the file changes by using a tool like